stroemlind/cosmos/README.md

 amiresponisive image

 ## User Stories
-* Create Posts: As a Verified User/Admin, I can create, read, edit and delete posts about music I like and start conversations with other users.
+* Create Posts: As a Verified User/Admin, I can create, read, edit and delete posts about music I like and start conversations with other Users.

 * Choose Category: As a Verified User/Admin, I can choose among different categories to quickly find the relevant post of interest.